 "Protect your health.
 Come to the women's clinic, Do this for your children, do it for yourself."

-On March first, women began gathering in front of the hospital at 6 a.m., waiting for the clinic to open at 8:30.
+On March first, women began gathering in front of the hospital at 6 a.m., waiting for the 8:30 a.m. clinic to open.
 Each women received a breast and gynecological examination, and was screened for cervical cancer, AIDS, syphilis, and other sexually transmitted infections.
 Each women who attended clinic received a bright red Medicine For Peace bracelet that said, "Promote Women's Health".
 Scores of women now walk through the market proudly sporting their colorful bracelets.

 There are many lessons to be learned from MFP's women's health month.
 For a cancer prevention program to be successful, community education has to be ongoing, aggressive and unfaltering.
 In countries with entrenched poverty, even a minimal fee is an impediment to promoting comprehensive women's health.
 If a woman has the option of a doctors visit or a few bowls of rice, she will opt for feeding her children.
-All services in our program are now free.
 Free medical care does not promote dependency, as some assert, it just prolongs women's lives.

 There is a Creole saying that explains, "Analphabet pa bet".
 (We may be uneducated but we are not ignorant).
-Haitian women understand the importance of good health, and will seek it out if it is offered to them.
+Haitian women understand the importance of good health, and will seek out medical care if it is offered to them.